Basilar membrane: Endolymph/perilymph separation

-Along with the vestibular membrane, several tissues held by the basilar membrane segregate the fluids of the endolymph and perilymph, such as the inner and outer sulcus cells (shown in yellow) and the reticular lamina of the organ of Corti (shown in magenta).
+Along with the vestibular membrane, several tissues held by the basilar membrane segregate the fluids of the endolymph and perilymph, such as the inner and outer sulcus cells (shown in yellow) and the reticular membrane of the organ of Corti (shown in magenta).
 For the organ of Corti, the basilar membrane is permeable to perilymph.
-Here the border between endolymph and perilymph occurs at the reticular lamina, the endolymph side of the organ of Corti.
+Here the border between endolymph and perilymph occurs at the reticular membrane, the endolymph side of the organ of Corti.

 A base for the sensory cells

 The basilar membrane is also the base for the hair cells.
 This function is present in all land vertebrates.
 Due to its location, the basilar membrane places the hair cells adjacent to both the endolymph and the perilymph, which is a precondition of hair cell function.

 Frequency dispersion

 A third, evolutionarily younger, function of the basilar membrane is strongly developed in the cochlea of most mammalian species and weakly developed in some bird species: the dispersion of incoming sound waves to separate frequencies spatially.
 In brief, the membrane is tapered and it is stiffer at one end than at the other.
 Furthermore, sound waves travelling to the "floppier" end of the basilar membrane have to travel through a longer fluid column than sound waves travelling to the nearer, stiffer end.
 Each part of the basilar membrane, together with the surrounding fluid, can therefore be thought of as a "mass-spring" system with different resonant properties: high stiffness and low mass, hence high resonant frequencies at the near (base) end, and low stiffness and high mass, hence low resonant frequencies, at the far (apex) end.
 This causes sound input of a certain frequency to vibrate some locations of the membrane more than other locations.
 The distribution of frequencies to places is called the tonotopic organization of cochlea.

 Sound-driven vibrations travel as waves along this membrane, along which, in humans, lie about 3,500 inner hair cells spaced in a single row.
 Each cell is attached to a tiny triangular frame.
 The 'hairs' are minute processes on the end of the cell, which are very sensitive to movement.
 When the vibration of the membrane rocks the triangular frames, the hairs on the cells are repeatedly displaced, and that produces streams of corresponding pulses in the nerve fibers, which are transmitted to the auditory pathway.
 The outer hair cells feed back energy to amplify the traveling wave, by up to 65 dB at some locations.
 In the membrane of the outer hair cells there are motor proteins associated with the membrane.
 Those proteins are activated by sound-induced receptor potentials as the basilar membrane moves up and down.
 These motor proteins can amplify the movement, causing the basilar membrane to move a little bit more, amplifying the traveling wave.
 Consequently, the inner hair cells get more displacement of their cilia and move a little bit more and get more information than they would in a passive cochlea.